Måns Zelmerlöw: 2007–2008: Melodifestivalen and Stand by For...

-2009: Melodifestivalen MZW
+2009: Melodifestivalen and MZW

 On 18 November 2008, it was announced that Zelmerlöw would again compete in Melodifestivalen, this time with the song "Hope & Glory".
 The 2009 contest featured many former entrants, including Sarah Dawn Finer, Sofia, BWO and Amy Diamond.
 He took part in the second semi-final on 14 February 2009, and again progressed to the final on 14 March at Globen.
 "Hope & Glory" ultimately placed fourth, despite receiving the most votes from the jury.

 In 2008, Zelmerlöw went back to the studio to work on his second solo album, MZW, which was released in late March 2009.
 It was certified gold by the IFPI and reached number one on the Swedish album charts.
 The album was also released in Poland.
 In 2009 he played a summer tour of Sweden performing songs from both albums.

 2010–2011: hosting Melodifestivalen and Allsång på Skansen

 On 10 November 2009, it was announced that Zelmerlöw would host Melodifestivalen 2010, alongside Dolph Lundgren and Christine Meltzer.
 He hosted the first semi-final and the final with Lundgren and Meltzer, and the remaining semi-finals with only Meltzer.
 In the opening of the Second Chance round, he performed the Duran Duran song "A View to a Kill", and in the final he sang the Survivor song "Eye of the Tiger" with his fellow presenters.
 He also acted as Romeo in the musical Romeo and Juliet, and guest starred in the talent show Jakten på Julia at SVT, where Lisette Pagler won the role as Juliet.
 The musical had its premiere in December at Göta Lejon.

 In January 2011, Zelmerlöw was announced as the replacement for Anders Lundin as presenter of Allsång på Skansen, broadcast on SVT.
 He also presented the show in 2012.